Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: H-B B Branch And Bound Details

-Before we go into the details of the branch and bound proof, let us review the equations that define how the stochastic policy that is actually executed, is a function of the deterministic policy given , the classification probabilities, and uncertainty probabilities.
+Before we go into the details of the branch and bound proof, let us review the equations that define how the stochastic policy --which is actually executed-- is a function of the deterministic policy, the classification probabilities, and uncertainty probabilities.

-The likelihood of non-policy action is a function of the state as well as the policy defined over other states, as follows:
+The first part is the likelihood of extra-sensing action is a function of the state as well as the policy defined over other states, as follows: